 Some later model year units have been built with clutches that contain a brake shim.
 When the clutch brake has worn to the point where the clutch no longer engages consistently, the shim can be removed to extend the clutch life.

-- . igaic

-- Armature
+- 1. Armature

-Field shell
+- 2. Field shell

-- \ \ .

 - 3. Rotor

 - 4. Brake-mounting bolt

 - 5. Brake spacer

-- 6. Re-gap shim - 7.
-Brake pole
+- 6. Re-gap shim

+- 7. Brake pole

 Removing the Clutch Shim